I often get the question, “If I can’t afford to buy both a food processor and a blender, which one should I get?”

-This Low-Fat Creamy Italian Salad Dressing is soooo delicious and sooo good for you, it’s worth buying a good blender just so you can make it!
+This delicious Creamy Italian Cashew Salad Dressing is soooo delicious and sooo good for you, it’s worth buying a good blender just so you can make it!
 Don’t try it in a food processor; it doesn’t work.

 If your recipe calls for oat flour and you don’t have any on hand, you can make your own in seconds.
 However, I recommend doing so in a blender (and a Twister jar works even better), not a food processor.
 A food processor won’t get the flour fine enough.

 I often mince curly parsley (and other herbs) in my food processor and they come out nice and uniform.
 This time I only had flat leaf parsley, and it didn’t chop as nicely, but it still worked.

 Chopping parsley in a blender doesn’t work so well and you end up with lots of big pieces mixed with parsley puree.

 Pesto doesn’t really work in a blender; you end up with a yucky green basil puree.